pist-connected-house/connected-house/README.md

-# connected-house
+# Connected house
-Web interface for a connected house
+This project is an open-source web interface for a connected house built by students of Mines Nantes.